 Is it safe to eat thawed frozen blueberries?

-There is no reason to be afraid of keeping and eating berries after they have been thawed if you take the right precautions and are vigilant in storing them from the time they are initially bought.
+There is no reason to be afraid of keeping and eating berries after they have been thawed.
+If you take the right precautions and are vigilant in storing them, then it is okay.

 Simply remember to carefully store, defrost, and refrigerate your fruit, and you should be good.
 Don’t feel terrible about tossing out spoiled fruit either if they are bad.